Temka300/Keivotos-test/README.md

 2. Start `Keivotos.exe`.
 3. Your browser opens at <http://localhost:52325/>.

-Keep the console window open — closing it stops the app.
 If you downloaded a release with a `.sha256` file next to it, you can use it to verify the ZIP.

 ### From source